Czino/inputs-outputs-functions/Silybum marianum - Milk thistle.md

 ---
 aliases: Milk thistle
 ---
-Milk thistle (_Silybum marianum_) is a spiny biennial herb native to the Mediterranean, self-seeding freely on disturbed and nitrogen-rich ground.
+Milk thistle (_Silybum marianum_) is a spiny biennial herb native to the [[Mediterranean]], self-seeding freely on disturbed and nitrogen-rich ground.
 Its roots, spring shoots, and flower buds are edible, and it has a long history of use as a liver-protective herbal remedy.

 ## Inputs
 - [[Hardiness zone 6]][^1]